Scrounger/ioBroker.solarprognose/README.md

 ### **WORK IN PROGRESS**

+- (Scrounger) !!! breaking changes - states structure has been completely revised !!!
 - (Scrounger) dependencies updated
 - (Scrounger) node minimum set to 20
 - (Scrounger) converted to esm